 5 tbsp double cream

-4. Add the wine and let it bubble over a high heat until it has virtually evaporated.
-Now, add the petits pois, cream and penne.
+Next, add the wine and let it bubble over a high heat until it has reduced by half.
 Season to taste and stir well.